elenamarinaki/elenamarinaki/README.md

 :tornado: Fast forward one year later, I am spending all my free (and most often all of my not free :hand_over_mouth:) time learning HTML, CSS and JavaScript and other web candy I discover everyday :lollipop:.

-Right now I am being obsessed with REACT ⚛️ I find it so fascinating that I have control of the DOM without having to touch it! 🤯
+Right now I am being obsessed with `React` and `Next.js`.
+I find it so fascinating that I have control of the DOM without having to touch it! 🤯

 At the same time, I am learning more about testing, exploring the different types and how it's being used in the industry for more effective production and better products. 🧪